EECS150/asic_labs_fa21/lab3/spec.md

 While for the remainder of the semester we will be roughly following the above section’s flow, it is useful as a digital IC design engineer to know what is going on during the process.
-In this section, we will look at the steps HAMMER takes to get from RTL Verilog to all the outputs we saw in the last section.
+In this section, we will look at the steps Hammer takes to get from RTL Verilog to all the outputs we saw in the last section.

 First, type `make clean` to clean the environment of previous build’s files.
 Then, use `make buildfile`